Pixens/Discord-Token-Mail-Verifier/README.md

 # Discord Token Mail Verifier | https://boostup.cc
 This tool is used to verify email of any discord token.
-It can claim a tokens as well.
+It can claim unclaimed tokens as well.

 <div id="top"></div>
 <p align="left">